signdict/website/README.md

 SignDict uses Elixir and Phoenix.
 Information on how to install Elixir can be found [here](http://elixir-lang.org/install.html).

+For the video transcoding it uses [redis](http://redis.io).
+On macs install it via `brew install redis-server` and start it.

+As database it uses [PostgreSQL](http://postgresql.org).

-After you installed Elixir, the setup is as follows:
+After you installed everything, the setup is as follows:

 ```bash
 mix deps.get